SFDO-Tooling/CumulusCI/docs/get_started.rst

     $ sfdx force:source:retrieve -n package_name /path/to/project/

 That's it!
-You now have all of the metadata you care about in a single git repository configured for use with CumulusCI.
+You now have all of the metadata you care about in a single Git repository configured for use with CumulusCI.
 At this point you may want to `add your repo to github`_, or perhaps begin `configuring CumulusCI` <#TODO doc ref>.

 Org Shape Setup